meshtastic/firmware/docs/software/mqtt.md

 ### Topics

-* The "/mesh/crypt/CHANNELID/NODEID" [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) will be used for (encrypted) messages sent from/to a mesh.
+* The "/msh/1/c/CHANNELID/NODEID" [topic](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) will be used for (encrypted) messages sent from/to a mesh.
+(The "1" in this path is for protocol version 1, other values are reserved. "c" is for "enCrypted")

 Gateway nodes will foward any MeshPacket from a local mesh channel with uplink_enabled.
 The packet (encapsulated in a ServiceEnvelope) will remain encrypted with the key for the specified channel.

 For any channels in the gateway node with downlink_enabled, the gateway node will forward packets from MQTT to the local mesh.
-It will do this by subscribing to mesh/crypt/CHANNELID/# and forwarding relevant packets.
+It will do this by subscribing to msh/1/c/CHANNELID/# and forwarding relevant packets.

-* If the channelid 'well known'/public it could be decrypted by a web service (if the web service was provided with the associated channel key), in which case it will be decrypted by a web service and appear at "mesh/clear/CHANNELID/NODEID/PORTID".
+* If the channelid 'well known'/public it could be decrypted by a web service (if the web service was provided with the associated channel key), in which case it will be decrypted by a web service and appear at "msh/1/CLEAR/CHANNELID/NODEID/PORTID".

-* If it was possible to republish on mesh/clear/... and the PORTID is wellknown (i.e. the protobufs needed for decoding it are in the master github), it will be decoded and republished as JSON on mesh/json/CHANNELID/NODEID/PortName.
+* If it was possible to republish on msh/1/CLEAR/... and the PORTID is wellknown (i.e. the protobufs needed for decoding it are in the master github), it will be decoded and republished as JSON on msh/1/JSON/CHANNELID/NODEID/PortName.
 This is to facilitate the development of third party apps to visualize 'live' node positions and 'texts' (for users that have opted to send on those explicitly public channels).

+Note: Normally "CLEAR" is simply "clear" (for cleartext), but during development we might run **multiple** testing services, and in that case those service might appear using a different string here (i.e. "cleardev" etc...).
+Similarly normally "JSON" is "json", but other values might be used.

 FIXME, consider how text message global mirroring could scale (or not) FIXME, possibly don't global mirror text messages - instead rely on matrix/riot?